exeter-creww/SFM_Precision/README.md

 # SFM_Precision
 A python workflow to create precision maps with Agisoft MetaShape.

-(Developed after: James, M., Robson, S., and Smith M (2017) ‘3-D Uncertainty-Based Topographic Change Detection with Structure-from-Motion Photogrammetry: Precision Maps for Ground Control and Directly Georeferenced Surveys’.
+(Developed after: James, M., Robson, S., and Smith M (2017) ‘3-D Uncertainty-Based Topographic Change Detection with
+Structure-from-Motion Photogrammetry: Precision Maps for Ground Control and Directly Georeferenced Surveys’.
 Earth Surface Processes and Landforms 42(12):1769–88. https://doi.org/10.1002/esp.4125).

+This module uses Welford's online algorithm to calculate rolling standard deviation of point locations of a sparse cloud
+in Metashape.
+The point cloud is produced entirely in Metshape/python, simplifying the workflow.
+This approach is space efficient as it does not require the storage of all point clouds.
 #
 ### Dependencies
 The SFM Precision Module requires Agisoft Metashape version 1.5.4 (*tested only on Windows*)